My Brilliant Career

 Once we completed and married the restoration work on both picture and sound, we invited the original creative team to comment and make recommendations before final sign-off.

-The Sydney Film Festival premiere on 13 June will be followed by showcase screenings in Canberra and Melbourne.
+The restoration premiered at the 2018 Sydney Film Festival followed by showcase screenings in Canberra and Melbourne.

 - Nathan Smith